ToF-/Rent/Forth/Story.md

     CREATE ORDERS ⏎ ok

 Then we must *reserve* the right amount of memory bytes to store our 10000 orders.
 How much should that be?
-Each order will occupy 3 integer values -- called *cells* -- and we will have 10000 orders:
+We are not sure yet.
+Let's suppose that an order will occupy no more than 8 bytes of memory.
+In fact 8 bytes is what it take to store an integer value -- called a *cell* -- in gforth, and we will have 10000 orders, thus:

-    3 CELLS MAX-ORDERS * ALLOT  ⏎ ok
+    MAX-ORDERS CELLS ALLOT  ⏎ ok

-The word `CELLS` multiplies the value on the Stack by the standard size of a cell in bytes, which is 8 on gforth.
+The word `CELLS` multiplies the value on the Stack by the standard size of a cell in bytes.

 Now `ORDERS` is a new word in the Dictionary, and its effect is to put the address of our memory zone, which is also the address of the first order in the array, on the Stack:

-    ORDERS . ⏎  4458092120 ok
+    ORDERS . ⏎  4451815928 ok

 Let's create another entry: we need another array of 10001 integers, representing the best profit for each order (plus an initial zero value).
-Let's call this new array `PROFITS`:
+Let's call this new array `PROFIT`:

-    CREATE PROFITS MAX-ORDERS 1+ ALLOT ⏎ ok
-    PROFITS . ⏎  4458332160 ok
+    CREATE PROFIT MAX-ORDERS 1+ CELLS ALLOT ⏎ ok PROFIT . ⏎  4451895968 ok

-Now if subtract the `PROFITS` address from the `ORDERS` address:
+Now if subtract the `PROFIT` address from the `ORDERS` address:

-    PROFITS ORDERS - . ⏎ 240040
+    PROFIT ORDERS - . ⏎ 80040

-We find the difference to be slighty above 240000 bytes, which the the size that we alloted for the `ORDERS` entry.
+We find the difference to be slighty above 80000 bytes, which the the size that we alloted for the `ORDERS` entry.

 ###✍
 > *`CREATE <name> ( -- )` create a new entry `name` in the Dictionary*<br>